James Gordon (Mississippi politician)

 James Gordon (December 6, 1833 – November 28, 1912) was an American planter, writer, former Confederate officer and politician from Okolona, Mississippi.
-He was a United States senator for eight weeks, from December 27, 1909 to February 22, 1910.
+He was a United States senator for eight weeks, from December 27, 1909, to February 22, 1910.

-During the Civil War he was a Colonel in the Confederate Army and served in the Mississippi House of Representatives.
+During the Civil War he served in the Confederate Army, first as a captain in the Chickasaw Guards, attached to the Jeff.
+Davis Legion, and then as Lieutenant Colonel of the 2nd Mississippi Cavalry Regiment, and later served in the Mississippi House of Representatives.
 Following the death of Senator Anselm J. McLaurin, Gordon was appointed by Governor Edmond Noel on December 27, to fill the vacancy until the state legislature could elect a new U.S. Senator.